-Real Estate Investment Trusts (REITs) are investment vehicles that help ordinary investors own real estate holdings.
+A real estate investment trust (REIT) gives regular people the ability to own real estate holdings.
 They open up possibilities beyond traditional stock and bond investments, but along with those possibilities come risks.

 As is generally the case with investment vehicles, knowledge is power.
 The more you know about REITs, the better able you’ll be to manage the risks and take advantage of the possibilities.

 REITs are investment funds specializing in the real estate sector.
 They can invest across a range of different properties or other holdings and typically focus more on generating income from those investments than gains from buying and selling.
 With the boom of investment apps, including REIT investments apps like DiversyFund, investing in REITs has become easy to do.

 According to Nareit, a REIT trade organization, REITs are required to invest at least 75% of their assets in real estate and must derive 75% of their income from rents, mortgage interest, or property sales.